tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 It would more often than not require accessing elements you filter out, and this is the problem - it requires reading the element from the storage.
 And reading it from the storage is the expensive part of working with data, which we try to avoid as much as possible.
-One way to do it is to instruct the Map where to start and stop deserializing elements from storage so it never reaches those outside the range.
+One way to do this is to instruct the Map where to start and stop deserializing elements from storage so it never reaches those outside the range.

 Another critical thing to notice is that the iterator returned by both keys and range functions are not iterators over elements - they are iterators over `Result`s.
-It is a thing because, as it is rare, it might be that item is supposed to exist, but there is some error while reading from storage - maybe the stored value is serialized in a way we didn't expect, and deserialization fails.
+Although its rare, it can happen that an item which is supposed to exist, throws an error while being read from storage - perhaps the stored value is serialized in an unexpected way, and deserialization fails.
 This is actually a real thing that happened in one of the contracts I worked on in the past - we changed the value type of the Map, and then forgot to migrate it, which caused all sorts of problems.

 ## Maps as sets

-So I imagine you can call me crazy right now - why do I spam about a `Map`, while we are working with vector?
+So I imagine you can call me crazy right now - why do I keep going on about a `Map`, while we are working with a vector?
 It is clear that those two represent two distinct things!
 Or do they?

 Let's reconsider what we keep in the `ADMINS` vector - we have a list of objects